ThePhD/sol2/docs/source/tutorial/getting-started.rst

 		return 0;
 	}

-If you're interested in integrating Sol with a project that already uses some other library or Lua in the codebase, check out the :doc:`existing example<existing>` to see how to work with Sol when you add it to a project!
+If you're interested in integrating Sol with a project that already uses some other library or Lua in the codebase, check out the :doc:`existing example<existing>` to see how to work with Sol when you add it to a project (the existing example covers ``require`` as well)!

 Next, let's start :doc:`reading/writing some variables<variables>` from Lua into C++, and vice-versa!